quodlibetor/py-gnitset/README.rst

 complementary features, so I kinda hacked them all together, much is owed to both of them.

+The home page is https://github.com/quodlibetor/py-gnitset

+.. note:: This is a manually edited version of the description from ``py-gnitset.el``.
+As such it might have errors or be seriously out of date.
+   Please see that file for the *real* README.

 Setting Up
 ----------

-Adding '(py-gnitset-global-mode)' to your .emacs will attempt to turn on py-gnitset-mode in every 'python-mode' buffer.
+Adding ``(py-gnitset-global-mode)`` to your .emacs will attempt to turn on py-gnitset-mode in every python-mode buffer.

-You can try py-gnitset without global installation by just calling "M-x py-gnitset-mode" in any Python buffer.  'py-gnitset-mode' just adds some keybindings to the C-c t map, so if you want to do something fancy you could for example do::
+You can try py-gnitset without global installation by just calling "M-x py-gnitset-mode" in any Python buffer. ``py-gnitset-mode`` just adds some keybindings to the "C-c t" map, so if you want to do something fancy you could for example do::

    (add-hook 'python-mode-hook
               (lambda ()
                  (local-set-key (kbd "C-c n") py-gnitset-map)))

-To bind the keys to the C-c n map instead, with no loss of functionality.
+To bind the keys to the "C-c n" map instead, with no loss of functionality.

 ==========   =========================
         Default Bindings